eamonnofarrell/Machine-Learning-Assessment2019/README.md

 Run<br />
-Navigate to the top-level project directory boston_housing/ (that contains this README) and run one of the following commands: ipython notebook xxx.ipynb
+Navigate to the top-level project directory boston_housing/ (that contains this README) and run one of the following commands: ipython notebook xxx.ipynb.
 This will open the iPython Notebook software and project file in your browser.<br />

 Data<br />
 The dataset used in this project is included with the scikit-learn library (sklearn.datasets.load_boston).